m417z/ntdoc/descriptions/ntlistenport.md

 ### ConnectionRequest

-Result of call - pointer to structure `LPC_MESSAGE` filled with incomming connection data.
+Result of call - pointer to structure `LPC_MESSAGE` filled with incoming connection data.

 ---